fengzhao/docker-kylin/README.md

    sudo ./scripts/build.sh
    ```

-   The script will automatically find the ISO file, determine the branch (e.g., `server`, `desktop`) and architecture (e.g., `amd64`, `arm64`) from the filename, and build a Docker image with a tag in the format `triatk/kylin:<branch>-<arch>`.
+   The script will automatically find all ISO files, determine the branch (e.g., `server`, `desktop`) and architecture (e.g., `amd64`, `arm64`) from each filename, and build Docker images with tags in the format `triatk/kylin:<branch>-<arch>`.

 ## GitHub Actions

-This project includes a GitHub Actions workflow to automatically build and publish the Docker image to Docker Hub.
+This project includes a GitHub Actions workflow to automatically build and publish the Docker images to Docker Hub.

 To use the workflow, you need to configure the following secrets in your GitHub repository settings: